What Can You Do with an Associate's Degree in Nursing?

 If you think you’re ready to get started, visit our Professional Nursing degree page.
 If you still need a little more information before deciding which nursing educational path you’d like to take, you’ll want to check out our infographic, “Types of Nursing Degrees: Diagnosing Your Ideal Healthcare Career. ”

-1Time to complete is dependent on accepted transfer credits and courses completed each quarter.
+1Completion time is dependent on the number of accepted transfer credits and the number of courses completed each term.

 2Burning-glass.com (analysis of 1,697,744 nursing job postings, Sept.
 01, 2016 – August 31, 2017)